mmdmoa/Chess/README.md

 # Notation

-The project fails if you run it, you should download stockfish's binaries from it's site, according to your os and cpu, and then replace the path of the AI in common_resources with it. it's messy but it works.
+The project fails if you run it, you should download stockfish's binaries from https://stockfishchess.org, according to your os and cpu, and then replace the path of the AI in common_resources with it. it's messy but it works.